It is very easy to prevent and get rid of whiteheads.

 Benzoyl peroxide

-Some people have the misconception that washing your face frequently will help in getting rid of comedones.
+Some people have the misconception that washing your face frequently will help eliminate comedones.
 It is not true.
-Avoid washing very frequently, excessive rubbing and caressing of the affected areas, facial masks, and other hydrating facial cleaners as all these can aggravate the acne.
+Avoid washing very frequently, excessive rubbing and caressing of the affected areas, facial masks, and other hydrating facial cleaners, as all these can aggravate acne.

-You should not be trying to get rid of the whiteheads by squeezing, picking, popping, or using an at-home extraction device.
-It may temporarily help in removing the pus, but it will create deep scar marks and could form a blister-like hard projection on the skin.
+It would help if you were not trying to eliminate the whiteheads by squeezing, picking, popping, or using an at-home extraction device.
+It may temporarily help remove the pus, but it will create deep scar marks and could form a blister-like projection on the skin.

 The use of all medications and ointments must be under the recommendation of a professionally qualified dermatologist.

-If you find acne nodules or cysts occurring, you need to consult your physician to get the right remedy.
-As acne nodules and cysts are severe forms of whiteheads, if not treated well with care, they can cause deep scars on the skin.
+If you find acne nodules or cysts, you must consult your physician to get the right remedy.
+Acne nodules and cysts are severe forms of whiteheads, and they can cause deep scars on the skin if not treated well with care.

-Almost all the mild cases of acne and whiteheads can be easily removed and prevented with the help of simple home remedies.
+Almost all mild cases of acne and whiteheads can be easily removed and prevented with the help of simple home remedies.
 You will not require the help of prescription medicines and costly treatments to get rid of whiteheads by following natural remedies for acne.
-Below given are five simple whitehead or pimples’ DIY remedies.
+Below are five simple whitehead or pimple DIY remedies.

 1. Lemon Juice

-Lemon juice contains a good amount of alpha-hydroxy acids good for exfoliating the dead skin tissues that clog the skin pores.
-This also helps in maintaining the oil balance on the skin.
+Lemon juice contains a good amount of alpha-hydroxy acids, which are good for exfoliating the dead skin tissues that clog the skin pores.
+This also helps maintain the oil balance on the skin.

-The application is a simple and straightforward procedure…with the help of cotton balls gently massage the lemon juice over your face.
+The application is a simple procedure…with the help of cotton balls, gently massage the lemon juice over your face.
 After 15 minutes of the application, wash the face with normal water.
-Do it regularly once a day, preferably before you retire to bed.
+Do it regularly, once a day, preferably before you retire to bed.

 2. Facial Steam